data-curation/data-curation.github.io/program.md

 <h2 id="ws-1">Workshop Session 1 (Wednesday, 16-October | 0915 - 1200)</h2>

 ### Workshop 1a: Introduction to R for Social Scientists
 Facilitator: John Simpson
+Room: OJN 111

 This is an introduction to R designed for participants with no programming experience.
 It will be a modified form of the Data Carpentry workshop “R for Social Scientists”.
 The full workshop is designed to take about 6 hours but we will only have 3 hours and so reasonable modifications to fit the available time will be made.
 The traditional workshop starts with some basic information about R syntax, the RStudio interface, and then moves through how to import CSV files, the structure of data frames, how to deal with factors, how to add/remove rows and columns, how to calculate summary statistics from a data frame, and a brief introduction to plotting.

 Participants should bring their own laptop to the session and follow these setup instructions in advance: [https://datacarpentry.org/r-socialsci/setup.html](https://datacarpentry.org/r-socialsci/setup.html).

 ### Workshop 1b: Making Ethical and Effective Data Management Work for You
 Facilitators: Chandra Kavanagh, James Doiron
+Room: OJN 212

 In a world where data are becoming increasingly complex and growing in magnitude, coupled with an evolving research data management (RDM) policy landscape - including impending requirement for formalized data management plans (DMPs) - it can be difficult to know how to effectively manage your data safely and securely.
 This workshop will highlight best practices in data management to help you employ strategies for safely and ethically managing your data throughout their lifecycle, from collection to curation, and beyond!
 Specific supports and services available to you, including the freely available Portage DMP Assistant platform, will be presented.